leigh-hackspace/website-hugo/content/blog/2023/creating-an-appletalk-nas/index.md

 ### `afpd`

 `afpd` handles the AppleTalk File Protocol requests, much like `smbd`.
 This service only needs a few configuration items to get working, and again, leaving the defaults will be absolutely fine.
-But, as we're trying to make things look good as well, we'll had some extra fluff
+But, as we're trying to make things look good we'll add some extra fluff:

 **/etc/netatalk/afpd.conf**
 ```
-- -transall -uamlist uams_guest.so,uams_dhx2.so -icon -mimicmodel AirPort
+- -transall -uamlist uams_guest.so,uams_randnum.so,uams_dhx.so,uams_dhx2.so -icon -mimicmodel AirPort
 ```

-* `-transall` - Use TCP and Appletalk (all transports)
+* `-transall` - Use TCP and Appletalk (all transports).
-* `-uamlist` - The list of 'UAM' modules to use for authentication, we've enabled Guest and DHX2
+* `-uamlist` - The list of 'UAM' modules to use for authentication, we've enabled Guest, Randnum, DHX, and DHX2.
-* `-icon` - Use the Netatalk icon for mounted volumes
+* `-icon` - Use the Netatalk icon for mounted volumes.
-* `-mimicmodel` - Mimic a Mac model, in this instance an AirPort (options can be found in `man afpd.conf`)
+* `-mimicmodel` - Mimic a Mac model, in this instance an AirPort (options can be found in `man afpd.conf` and `/System/Library/CoreServices/CoreTypes.bundle/Contents/Info.plist` on a macOS system).

 Again, we restart `aftpd` and watch the results